wet-boew/wet-boew-documentation/projects-en.md

 * **Work in progress PR:** [wet-boew-jekyll PR #110](https://github.com/wet-boew/wet-boew-jekyll/pull/110)
 * **Project lead:** Nick Schonning
 * **Current status:** Defining requirement

-### Support CORS with feed plugin
-Bypassing the yahoo API call when fetching an ATOM feed that inside the scope defined by CORS (Cross-origin resource sharing).
-* **Project lead:** Ilya Pak
-* **Current status:** Local prototype was created which take the ATOM feed and turn it into JSON format similar to the yahoo API call
-* **Last updated:** June 27, 2018

 ### Flagging insecure dependencies [Build script]
 Look at Retire.js for flagging insecure dependencies in WET.